msinclair-sudo/Symmetria-Index/README.md

 **Important:** *type `continue`* to request Phase F2.
 9. **Phase F2** – The assistant streams `recipes_full` in slices until you see

-{ "phase":"F2", "status":"complete" }
-Phase G – You’re done; ask for nutrition drill-downs or tweaks as needed.
+"Phase G – You’re done; ask for nutrition drill-downs or tweaks as needed."

-Conversation cheat-sheet
+## Conversation cheat-sheet
 You type	Model should respond with
 (initial prompt)	Phase A result
 HighEnergy (or other goal key)	Phase C (scoring)